Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Background

 While data-driven approaches might excel in accurately predicting the response of a physical system for a given set of input parameters when sufficient training data is available, the resulting models are typically black boxes that lack interpretability and yield no useful insights about the underlying physical process that generated the measurements.
-In cases where both the domain knowledge and the available data are limited, neither approach is feasible, necessitating a compromise between the two extremes.
+In cases where both the domain knowledge and the available data are limited, purely physics-based or data-driven approaches become infeasible, necessitating a compromise between the two extremes.
 Physics-enhanced machine learning (PEML) encompasses a wide range of approaches that combine machine learning with domain knowledge \citep{Cicirello2024, HaywoodAlexander2024, Cross2022, Rueden2023}.
 In this paradigm, the available domain knowledge can be supplemented with data, resulting in more accurate and interpretable models than would be possible with either domain knowledge or data alone.
 PEML approaches have the potential to reduce the required amount of data, improve accuracy and generalization performance and ensure that model predictions are consistent with the known physics.
 Importantly, incorporating the known physics can yield interpretable representations of physically meaningful quantities, and models that are robust and explainable.